Stanley Wells

-Sir Stanley William Wells, (born 21 May 1930) is an English Shakespearean scholar, writer, professor and editor who has been honorary president of the Shakespeare Birthplace Trust, professor emeritus at Birmingham University, and author of many books about Shakespeare, including Shakespeare Sex and Love, and is general editor of the Oxford Shakespeare and New Penguin Shakespeare series.
+Sir Stanley William Wells (born 21 May 1930) is an English Shakespearean scholar, writer, professor and editor who has been honorary president of the Shakespeare Birthplace Trust, professor emeritus at the University of Birmingham, and author of many books about Shakespeare, including Shakespeare Sex and Love, and is general editor of the Oxford Shakespeare and New Penguin Shakespeare series.
 He lives in Stratford-upon-Avon and was educated in English at University College London (UCL).

 Biography

-Wells was born in Hull, the son of Stanley Cecil Wells MBE and Doris Wells.
+Wells was born in Hull, the son of Stanley Cecil Wells and Doris Wells.
 His father was a bus company traffic manager.
 Wells was educated at the Kingston High School grammar school in Hull.
-Wells took a degree in English at University College, London.
+He took a degree in English at University College London.
 He was invalided out of national service for the RAF in 1951.
-He became a Hampshire school teacher before moving to Stratford to complete his PhD.
-He was awarded his PhD in English by Birmingham University in 1961.
+He became a Hampshire school teacher before moving to Stratford to complete his PhD degree.
+He was awarded his doctorate in English by the University of Birmingham in 1961.

-He was Professor of Shakespeare Studies and director of the Shakespeare Institute (University of Birmingham) 1988–1997, and is now emeritus professor of Shakespeare Studies.
+He was Professor of Shakespeare Studies and director of the Shakespeare Institute at the University of Birmingham from 1988 to 1997, and is now emeritus professor of Shakespeare Studies.

 Wells is co-editor (with Gary Taylor, John Jowett and William Montgomery) of the Oxford Complete Works and (with Michael Dobson) the Oxford Companion to Shakespeare, and has been general editor of the Oxford Shakespeare series since 1978.
 He edited several volumes for the New Penguin Shakespeare series.

 In 2009, Wells revealed the existence of the Cobbe portrait.
 He stated his belief, based on three years of research, that the portrait is a true portrait of Shakespeare, painted from life.

-On 20 October 2009, Wells appeared on BBC 4's comedy panel show It's Only a Theory – defending the prevailing opinion within contemporary Shakespeare studies that "The plays of William Shakespeare were written by William Shakespeare of Stratford-Upon-Avon" and debunking the theory that Shakespeare's plays were written by some of his contemporaries.
+On 20 October 2009, Wells appeared on BBC Four's comedy panel show It's Only a Theory, defending the prevailing opinion within contemporary Shakespeare studies that "The plays of William Shakespeare were written by William Shakespeare of Stratford-Upon-Avon" and debunking the theory that Shakespeare's plays were written by some of his contemporaries.

-In June 2010, Wells was awarded the Sam Wanamaker Award by Shakespeare's Globe, an award given annually in the name of the Globe's founder Sam Wanamaker to celebrate work which has increased the understanding and enjoyment of Shakespeare.
+In June 2010, Wells was awarded the Sam Wanamaker Award by Shakespeare's Globe, an award given annually in the name of the Globe's founder Sam Wanamaker to celebrate work that has increased the understanding and enjoyment of Shakespeare.

-In 2013, together with Rev. Dr. Paul Edmondson, he called upon the Dean and Chapter of Westminster Abbey to remove the question mark which appears in place of a date of death in the memorial window to Christopher Marlowe in Poets' Corner in Westminster Abbey.
+In 2013, alongside the Rev Dr Paul Edmondson, he called upon the Dean and Chapter of Westminster Abbey to remove the question mark that appears in place of a date of death in the memorial window to Christopher Marlowe in Poets' Corner in Westminster Abbey.

 Personal life

 Wells remains married to novelist Susan Hill, though separated in 2011, and the couple was once considered part of the "Gloucestershire mafia" set of well-connected writers and socialites.
 He is the father of author Jessica Ruston and of Clemency Wells.
-Imogen, Hill and Wells' second-born child, died in infancy.
+Imogen, Hill and Wells's second-born child, died in infancy.